Fees and funding

 This course is taught over two years and fees are due for payment at the start of each academic year though students may choose to pay in three termly instalments each year if they prefer.
-Fees are the same for all students on this course regardless of fee status (i.e. whether you are Home/EU or Overseas).
+Fees are the same for all students on this course regardless of your fee status.

-The total annual course fees for 2020-21 are set out on our course page on the Oxford University Graduate Admissions website.
+The total annual course fees are set out on our course page on the Oxford University Graduate Admissions website.
 The fees cover your teaching and compulsory reading materials as well as other academic services and facilities provided to support your studies.
 They also include accommodation & meals at New College during summer sessions.
-Fees for 2021-22 will be higher due to annual fee increases.
+Fees for the second year of your course will be higher due to annual fee increases.
 Please see guidance on likely increases to fees and charges.
 Students who do not stay in the accommodation provided at New College during the residential period can receive a reduction/refund of fees.

 Applicants (especially those from overseas) should note that, in addition to fees, they will need to budget for their own travel costs and insurance.

 If you receive an offer of a place, the Department for Continuing Education and your college will require you to complete a Financial Declaration form to meet your financial condition of admission.
 This aims to ensure that you are fully aware of the expected fees associated with your chosen course of study at Oxford.
 You will also be asked to pay a deposit of £1000 to confirm acceptance of the place.
 This will be due by 15 May of the year of entry to the course.
 The deposit payment is non-refundable.
 However, the University will refund the deposit in certain specific circumstances.
 These are set out on the Graduate Admissions deposits page.